Welcome to the section of this site where you can find out

 the agendas are displayed beforehand.
 The Planning Committee

-does not have any powers to decide on a planning application,
+does not have the power to determine a planning application,

 Parish Council, while being available to listen to residents'